pmuens/awesome-serverless/README.md

 - [30k page views for $0.21](https://fmlnerd.com/2016/08/16/30k-page-views-for-0-21-a-serverless-story/) - Success story about a web app which used the serverless architecture.
 - [What does Serverless mean?](http://thenewstack.io/context-serverless-mean/) - Blog post which explains the context of the serverless architecture.
 - [Serverless v1.0 beta2 announcement](http://blog.serverless.com/serverless-v1-0-beta-release-2/) - Serverless announcement blog post about v1.0 beta 2.
-- [What is Serverless?](https://www.trek10.com/blog/what-is-serverless/) - Trek10 blog post which explaings what Serverless is.
+- [What is Serverless?](https://www.trek10.com/blog/what-is-serverless/) - Trek10 blog post which explains what Serverless is.
 - [Scheduled Tasks](https://parall.ax/blog/view/3202/tutorial-serverless-scheduled-tasks) - Blog post by Parall.ax on how to setup scheduled tasks with Serverless.
 - [Garden Aid](https://serverless.zone/serverless-architectures-9e23af71097a#.vk7w2p3ng) - John McKim describes how he built his Serverless IoT project "Garden Aid".
 - [Game-changer or a recycled fad?](https://gojko.net/2016/08/27/serverless.html) - Critical post whether the serverless movement is just a hype or "The next big thing".